Diets Used

 Cats also tend to have very concentrated urine making them especially prone to urinary crystals and other urinary tract problems.

-But many dogs have urinary tract problems too.
+Many dogs have urinary tract problems too.
 Especially after middle age sets in.

-1. Non bacterial cystitis or inflammation of the lower urinary tract in young cats associated with stress
+1. Non bacterial cystitis or inflammation of the lower urinary tract in young cats associated with stress (this is also known as interstitial cystitis)

-2. True bacterial bladder infections in cats & Dogs
+2. True bacterial bladder infections

-3. Inflammation and infections associated with urinary crystals in cats and dogs.
+3. Inflammation and infections associated with urinary crystals

-4. Bladder Stones of different types in cats and dogs
+4. Bladder Stones of different types

 This page is about the different diets and supplements used in veterinary medicine to treat, prevent, and manage urinary tract infections, inflammation, crystals, and stones.